Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 <tr>
   <td>Web</td>
   <td>Handling real data.</td>
   <td>The react app would crash if it received null values (e.g. for new user).
-The parising and redirecting had to be refined (trough the use of flags e.g. account exists), the exact server response to be agreed on with the processing team.</td>
+The parsing and redirecting had to be refined (trough the use of flags e.g. account exists), the exact server response was to be agreed on with the processing team.</td>
 </tr>
 <tr>
   <td>M5Stack</td>